University of South Australia: Academic profile

-The university is currently a member of the Australian Technology Network, a coalition of technology-focussed Australian universities, but is expected to join the Group of Eight following its merger with the University of Adelaide.
+As of October 2024 university is a member of the Australian Technology Network, a coalition of technology-focussed Australian universities, but is expected to join the Group of Eight following its merger with the University of Adelaide.
 It is a close partner with the Australian Space Agency, whose national headquarters is located adjacently on Lot Fourteen, and its City East campus forms part of the Adelaide BioMed City research precinct.
 The Mawson Lakes campus is also adjacent to the Adelaide Technology Park which is home to the Australian offices of Lockheed Martin, Raytheon, Northrop Grumman, General Dynamics, Saab among other multinational companies in the space and defence technology sectors.

 It also offers some degree programs in Brisbane and Hong Kong as part of a joint ventures with local institutions.